leolaurindo/poor-mans-stock-alerts/README.md

 # Poor Man's Stock Price Alert

+Update:
+The moving average alert calculation is broken, so I removed until further fix.

 ## Project Overview
 This project consists of scripts for tracking the stock prices of specified tickers.
 It includes functionalities for fetching historical data, daily updates and setting price alerts according to some monitoring rules.